bamlab/dev-standards/react/lifecycle/trigger-action-on-props-update.mo.md

 ### Steps

-In precedent version of react, we used to implement the `componentWillReceiveProps` for that usecase.
+In the previous version of React, we used to implement the `componentWillReceiveProps` for that use case.
 Since react rendering will be asynchronous, this method is deprecated.
 You now need to use the static method `getDerivedStateFromProps`.

 - Add your new prop in the flow typing